sed-szeged/soda/README.md

 * binaryDump
  * Reads and saves data from the binary formats in a human readable format.
 * rawDataReader
- * Create SoDA coverage, results and changeset matrices from raw data sources.
+ * Creates SoDA coverage, results and changeset matrices from raw data sources.

 #### Sample application